This is the multi-page printable view of this section. Click here to print.

 - Expired: Usage period expired

-Transfer Domain Between Accounts Transfer domain between accounts request button - Cancel Transfer Request: Can cancel domain transfer request after transfer request completion
+Domain transfer between accounts Domain transfer request button between accounts - Cancel Transfer Request: Allows canceling a domain transfer request after the request is completed

-- Approve Transfer Request: Can approve transfer request when receiving a domain transfer request
+- Approve Transfer Request: Allows approving a transfer request when a domain transfer request is received

-- Reject Transfer Request: Can reject transfer request when receiving a domain transfer request
+- Reject Transfer Request: Allows rejecting a transfer request when a domain transfer request is received

 Table.
 Public Domain Name status information and additional features

-- The Public Domain Name Details page displays the status information and detailed information of the Public Domain Name, and consists of tabs for Detailed Information, Registration Information, Tags, Operation History.
+- Public Domain Name Details page displays the status information and detailed information of the Public Domain Name, and consists of the Details, Registration Information, Tags, Activity History tabs.

 Detailed Information

-On the Public Domain Name List page, you can check the detailed information of the selected resource and modify the information if necessary.
+On the Public Domain Name List page, you can view detailed information of the selected resource and edit the information if needed.

 |---|---|